Learn System Design

 - We should guarantee deliverability of messages - they should make their way to users.

-- The system should be able to handle billions of users with high throughput (TBD - cover this later).
+- The system should be able to handle billions of users with high throughput (we'll estimate later).

 - Messages should be stored on centralized servers no longer than necessary.